 14. 36% of HR professionals blame insufficient technology for their inability to automate and better organize onboarding programs, further inhibiting their ability to train managers in proper onboarding techniques. (businesswire)

-15. 36% of HR professionals said that the inability to automate and organize the onboarding process negatively impacts their training process. (businesswire)
+15. 36% of HR professionals said that the inability to implement onboarding automation into their processes negatively impacts their training of new employees. (businesswire)

 16. 30% say they intend to increase their onboarding budget for 2018 and focus on new software.

 Organizations with a standardized onboarding process experience 62% greater new hire productivity, along with 50% greater new hire retention.

 So clearly, employee onboarding is an important process in every company.
 It’s the first time new employees interact with coworkers, bosses, and higher-ups.

 Onboarding should be viewed as an ongoing process that lasts months.
 This ensures that new employees feel adjusted and welcome, and have a support system behind them.
 This does mean that the onboarding process can become tedious, but employee onboarding automation software can help!
 Employees can complete onboarding checklists on their own time without having to coordinate multiple schedules.

 17. 40% of 300+ surveyed companies have their core HR applications in the cloud (cFirst)

 18. According to a CareerBuilder survey, HR managers lose an average of 14 hours a week manually completing tasks that could be automated.
 More than a quarter waste 20 hours or more.

 19. Tedious administrative tasks take up a large part of HR’s time (about 73.2%).

 20. The McKinsey Global Institute estimates that 56 percent of all tasks human resources departments perform can be automated with existing technologies.